 Smoothie makers come in different sizes.
 If you’re preparing healthy drinks for the entire family, something with a larger blender jar would better suit your needs.
 Blendtec Total has the most capacity, but Vitamix A2500 and Ninja Foodi Glass Blender are also excellent options.

 Next in line would be medium-sized personal smoothie machines.
-Ninja SS101, Nutribullet Pro 1000, Nutri Ninja BL480D, and Hamilton Beach Personal Blender can make two to four servings of smoothies, perfect for sharing.
+Ninja SS101, Nutribullet Pro 1000, Ninja BN401, and Hamilton Beach Personal Blender can make two to four servings of smoothies, perfect for sharing.

 If you’re only preparing for yourself, Magic Bullet and Nutribullet Go are the smallest ones available.
 They are only suitable for individual smoothie serving.

 Aside from being cute, mini smoothie machines are great travel buddies.
 It can fit your luggage with no issues.
 Wireless models are also starting to become a trend.
 That will give you even more freedom and flexibility.